SachsenspieltCoding/advent-of-code/README.md

 # Advent of Code 2022

 Here are my solutions.
-Enjoy!
+Enjoy!\
+They aren't the most efficient or best performant, but they work in their own way.\
+My brain thinks really overcomplicated, so don't judge me.

 ## Info
 Language:   `TypeScript`\